KrishLenka/KrishLenka.github.io/README.md

 # KrishLenka.github.io
-This is my personal portfolio summarizing my experience and contact information.
-Thanks for stopping by.
+Welcome to my portfolio.
+This website summarizes my experience, interests, and contact information.
+Thanks for stopping by!